timi82/Excel-Project/README.md

 This project identifies the relationship between bike ownership amongst certain demographics(age group, income, marital status, education etc.) in various regions of the world:

-I downloaded the dataset from kaggle.
-My first step was to
+I downloaded the dataset from kaggle. the steps undertaken from the beginning to the end of the project are listed below;

 Pivot tables to create breakdowns
 Graphing to provide visualizations